HIlight3R/meshtastic-firmware-unlimited/README.md

 > This is a modified firmware that if configured incorrectly may violate the laws of your country or damage your equipment.
 Use at your own risk, the author does not bear any responsibility.

 ### Changes compared to the official firmware
-- Increased TX power up to 37 dBm (~5W) for sub-GHz presets, up to 30 dBm (1W) for 2.4GHz preset.
+- Increased maximum TX power up to 37 dBm (~5W) for sub-GHz presets, up to 30 dBm (1W) for 2.4GHz preset.
 - Audio now permitted for all regions.

 ---